-- 1.)
-The Registry should be authorized to suspend the registrations of lobbyists and PACs, where civil penalty assessment orders are final and penalties remain unpaid.
+- The Registry should be authorized to suspend the registrations of lobbyists and PACs, where civil penalty assessment orders are final and penalties remain unpaid.
 Additionally, the Campaign Financial Disclosure Law should be amended to allow for the suspension of PAC registrations where required campaign disclosure reports are not filed. - 2.)
-The due dates for candidates' allocation reports for unexpended campaign funds should be amended, so that allocation reports filed after the November general elections are not due before the filing of the postgeneral election campaign disclosure reports. - 3.)
-The General Assembly should address through legislation the following pending campaign finance issues:

-- a.)
-May incumbent candidates who have previously completed an election year cycle, who do not have any outstanding debts or obligations, continue to accept contributions up to the limits set forth in the Campaign Contributions Limits Act and attribute those monies to the elections in the election cycle already completed? - b.)
+The due dates for candidates' allocation reports for unexpended campaign funds should be amended, so that allocation reports filed after the November general elections are not due before the filing of the post-general election campaign disclosure reports. - 3.)
+The General Assembly should address through legislation the following pending campaign finance issues: - a.)
+May incumbent candidates who have previously completed an election year cycle, who do not have any outstanding debts or obligations, continue to accept contributions up to the limits set forth in the Campaign Contributions Limits Act and attribute those monies to the elections in the election cycle already completed?

+- b.)
 On a related point, there is a question of whether a successful, debtfree candidate may continue accepting contributions for any purpose after an election cycle without filing a new appointment of political treasurer's statement? - c.)
-Questions arose during the 1998 and 2000 election cycles as to whether a candidate who has successfully completed a primary election can accept contributions after that election (where there are no outstanding debts or obligations) and attribute those monies retroactively to the primary? - d.)
+Questions have arisen concerning whether a candidate who has successfully completed a primary election can accept contributions after that election (where there are no outstanding debts or obligations) and attribute those monies retroactively to the primary? - d.)
 Relying on federal precedent, the Registry has taken the position that candidates may accept contributions for both primary and general elections, even though it is uncertain whether those individuals will actually be involved in a general election campaign.
 Should such candidates be allowed to spend all of those monies (including monies collected for the general election) during the primary election? - e.)
-Should a candidate who is raising monies to run for both a state and local elected office in the same election year be allowed to transfer monies from one campaign to another during that election year? - f.)
 Are all anonymous contributions prohibited by the campaign finance laws?
-(The State Attorney General opined in Opinion No. 97-065 that the disclosure laws indirectly prohibit such contributions.) - g.)
+(The State Attorney General opined in Opinion No. 97-065 that the disclosure laws indirectly prohibit such contributions.) - f.)
 Candidates commonly report a contribution as being from a married couple, frequently based on the names at the top of the check.
 How should such contributions be attributed for purposes of the Campaign Contribution Limits Act? - 4.
-The Registry should be provided subpoena authority and random audit authority as part of its investigative powers, with the requirement that two-thirds of the board, as constituted on the date of any motion to utilize

-- subpoena authority, must vote in favor of the issuance of a subpoena for such subpoena to be issued. - 5.
+The Registry should be provided subpoena authority and random audit authority as part of its investigative powers, with the requirement that two-thirds of the board, as constituted on the date of any motion to utilize subpoena authority, must vote in favor of the issuance of a subpoena for such subpoena to be issued. - 5.
 The General Assembly should consider deleting the inspection notice provision of the Campaign Financial Disclosure Law, which requires persons inspecting or copying candidates' disclosure reports to disclosure their names and extensive personal information to the Registry and the local county election commissions.
-The effect of this provision has been to deter some citizens from reviewing elected officials' reports. - 6.
-Provision should be made in the campaign finance law to hold candidates' treasurers accountable for negligence in the filing of candidates' report.
+The effect of this provision has been to deter some citizens from reviewing elected officials' reports.

+6. Provision should be made in the campaign finance law to hold candidates' treasurers accountable for negligence in the filing of candidates' report.